iCamilo/HackingWithSwift_100SwiftUI/Project01_WeSplit/WeSplit/README.md

 # WeSplit

-A simple project to calculate the check tip and how to split it between the party members. \
+A simple project to calculate the check total including the tip and how to split it between the party members. \
 It is a single project, but divided in multiple modules

 - `WeSplitTipCalculator` - Business Module containing the business use cases interfaces and implementations.